K. T. Behanan: Early life and career

 After returning to India in 1940, he married Dr. Mary Thangam Cherian (1910-1998), a paediatrician, also from the Syrian Christian community who had trained in London and was working in the Madras Province's Medical Service.
 The couple had a son in January 1942, Roy Thomas Behanan.
-Dr. Kovoor Behanan joined the Indian Civil Service and worked in New Delhi and Simla in a series of increasingly senior positions within the National War Front's central office until victory over Japan in August 1945.
+Dr. K. T. Behanan joined the Indian Civil Service and worked in New Delhi and Simla in a series of increasingly senior positions within the National War Front's central office until victory over Japan in August 1945.

 In 1946 while employed by the Government of India's Directorate of Disposal, he was offered and accepted a post in New York working on educational policy at the UN's Trusteeship Council.
 Since his wife was a practicing physician who would be unable to continue to practice medicine in the U.S., which did not recognise Commonwealth medical licenses, accepting this appointment meant considerable personal financial and professional sacrifice for the family.
 Other challenges following their arrival in May 1947 included New York's highly racially segregated school system.
-As a result, the Behanans with a young child banded together with other UN families to establish the renowned United Nations International School at Lake Success; Dr. Kovoor T. Behanan served as chairman of its board.
+As a result, the Behanans with a young child banded together with other UN families to establish the renowned United Nations International School at Lake Success; Dr. K. T. Behanan served as chairman of its board.

-Following Indian independence in August 1947 Dr. Kovoor Behanan found that his career, like the careers of other permanent staff from decolonised states did not fare well in internal “office politics” of the UN Secretariat.
+Following Indian independence in August 1947 Dr. K. T. Behanan found that his career, like the careers of other permanent staff from decolonised states did not fare well in internal "office politics" of the UN Secretariat.
 This defeated his idealistic hopes, leading him to tender his resignation in 1952.
 His critique and suggestions for reform of the UN Secretariat were published in book form that year.
 Although it attracted discussion at the time it was not seriously implemented.